redis-developer/redis-developer.github.io/docs/howtos/redistimeseries/using-dotnet/index.md

 ## Get a RedisTimeSeries Database

 The next step is to get a RedisTimeSeries database up and running.
-The easiest way to do that for development purposes is to use docker:
+The easiest way to do that for development purposes is to use Docker:

 ```
 docker run -p 6379:63379 redislabs/redistimeseries
 ```

-If you are well past getting started and want to get something into your production, your best bet is to run it in [Redis Enterprise](http://localhost:3000/howtos/redistimeseries/getting-started).
+If you are well past getting started and want to get something into your production, your best bet is to run it in [Redis Enterprise](/howtos/redistimeseries/getting-started).

 ## Connecting to Redis

 Open the `Program.cs` file, in here, create a new ConnectionMultiplexer using a connection string (which will vary based on what deployment you're using).
-Then, for our basic docker setup, you'll just run:
+Then, for our basic Docker setup, you'll just run:

 ```csharp
 var muxer = ConnectionMultiplexer.Connect("localhost");
 var db = muxer.GetDatabase();
 ```

-## Create a TimeSeries
+## Create a Time Series

-Now that you've gotten a handle to Redis, your next step is to initialize a TimeSeries.
+Now that you've gotten a handle to Redis, your next step is to initialize a time series.
 This will be a bit of a toy example.
-We are going to start off by just creating a Time Series called `sensor`, we will set its retention period to 1 minute, and we just give it an `id` label of `sensor-1`:
+We are going to start off by just creating a time series called `sensor`, we will set its retention period to 1 minute, and we just give it an `id` label of `sensor-1`:

 ```csharp
 await db.TimeSeriesCreateAsync("sensor", 60000, new List<TimeSeriesLabel>{new TimeSeriesLabel("id", "sensor-1")});